-- 1. Be at least 18 years old; - 2.
-Have required credentials, license, or certification in an area related to the specific type of technology needed as noted below; - 3.
-Pass a criminal background investigation and any other required background checks and credentials verifications as provided in Appendix C-2-a; - 4.
-Have commercial general liability insurance; - 5.
-Complete required orientation and training designated by DDA; - 6.
-Complete necessary pre/in-service training based on the person-centered plan; - 7.
-Have three (3) professional references which attest to the provider's ability to deliver the support/service in compliance with the Department's values in Annotated Code of Maryland, Health General, Title 7; - 8.
-Demonstrate financial integrity through IRS, Department, and Medicaid Exclusion List checks; - 9.
-Have a signed DDA Provider Agreement to Conditions for Participation; and - 10.
-Have a signed Medicaid Provider Agreement.
+2. Have required credentials, license, or certification in an area related to the specific type of technology needed as noted below;

+3. Pass a criminal background investigation and any other required background checks and credentials verifications as provided in Appendix C-2-a;

+4. Have commercial general liability insurance;

+6. Complete necessary pre/in-service training based on the person-centered plan;

+7. Have three (3) professional references which attest to the provider's ability to deliver the support/service in compliance with the Department's values in Annotated Code of Maryland, Health

+General, Title 7;

+8. Demonstrate financial integrity through IRS, Department, and Medicaid Exclusion List checks;

+9. Have a signed DDA Provider Agreement to Conditions for Participation; and